opsilonn/pokespring/README.md

 ### Installation
 Here is how to install the project :
 ```
+DATABASE
+Using MySql, create a database using the following script :

+mysql scripts/data for ms-account.sql

 BACK-END

 Open any of the sub-project, and import all the other sub-projects (in Intelij, open the other pom.xml)